WPA Posters Retro Art: 60+ Images

 Large vintage poster images in digital TIFF format, ideal for making art prints or for using in smaller size for crafts and card-making.
 They also make very striking t-shirts.

 Use this beautiful collection of art just for the pleasure of browsing, or making colorful tee-shirts and cards, altered art, collage and decoupage, primitives, labels and tags, and stationery.
 Also nice for fabric transfers, transparencies, vellum, stamping, stickers, embroidery patterns, quilting and even jewelry making.

-Large enough to print as posters, lovely for your bathroom, kitchen, or office, or anywhere really, this collection makes a wonderful and unique gift, especially for American art and ephemera collectors.
+Large enough to print as posters, this collection makes a wonderful and unique gift, especially for American art and ephemera collectors.

 The colorful silkscreen, lithograph, and woodcut posters were designed by government-commissioned WPA artists to publicize health and safety programs; cultural programs including art exhibitions, theatrical, and musical performances; travel and tourism; educational programs; and community activities.
 You'll find zoo posters, posters for American cities and states, theater productions, Indian Art museum exhibits, public service ads, civil defense posters, national parks, and much more!